ENate/apin-fs-paper/README.md

      cd ~/apin-fs-paper/apin-fs/reports/wcds_data/
      python wcds_results.py

+For the Heart Disease data:

+     python ~/apin-fs-paper/apin-fs/reports/h_data/h_data-results.py
+To run notebooks for analysis and other vital statistics about the data sets

+     cd ~/apin-fs-paper/apin-fs/notebooks

+Data set folders:

+     cd ~/apin-fs-paper/apin-fs/src/data/

+For now, two files are currently available:

+1) The Artificial Data set:

+     cd raw/testData.mat

+2) WCDS data set:

+     cd raw/data.csv

+The ``` data ``` folder will continuously be updated with other data sets.

-Note: This page will be continuously updated and the authorized usage of the code is only available to the APIN Journal.
+Note: This page will be continuously be updated.
+Meanwhile, the authorized usage of the code is only available to the APIN Journal.
 For other request, authorization or duplication, please contact the owner via the following email: <nathaniel@aims.ac.za> or <message4nath@gmail.com>.